-PG\Cleansp Utility
+pg\cleansp Utility

-Use the pg\cleansp utility to remove the current replication state on a system where SharePlex is replicating to a PostgreSQL source and target both.
+Use the pg\cleansp utility to remove the current replication state on a system where SharePlex is replicating data from PostgreSQL Database as a Service to a PostgreSQL target.

 CAUTION: The effects of pg\cleansp are not reversible.